Go for the gold! Black gold! And we don’t mean Jed Clampett’s kind of black gold. Rich compost is a garden essential.

 Why 3 Compost Bins?

 For years we’ve used the 3-bin composting system you’ll see in the video below.
-We built ours mostly from materials on hand.
-There are some in the Gardens All Facebook community who’ve made compost bins out of pallets.
+We built ours mostly from materials on hand, (so they don’t look as pretty as in the above photo ;-)).

 - Bin 1 – Fresh, raw materials alternated with roughage, moisture, organic fertilizer